nettkursxyz/moodle-block_timestat/readme.md

 Moodle 4.5
 Make sure the time counter do not stop even if users scroll down on the page A fix so that students now can view the report without seeing all other students.
-By:
-Thea Melberg
-Lars Aamodt
+By: Thea Melberg, Lars Aamodt

 ## License